sanjuthomas/kafka-connect-marklogic/README.md

 ## How to deploy the connector in Kafka?

 This is a maven project.
-Do a clean install, and it will produce an artifact "marklogic-kafka-connector-0.0.1-SNAPSHOT.jar".
+Do a mvn clean install, and it will produce an artifact "marklogic-kafka-connector-0.0.1-SNAPSHOT.jar".
 Create a folder inside the kafka_home/lib and drop the above said jar and it's dependencies.

 Copy the marklogic-sink.properties file into kafka_home/conf folder.
 Update the content of the property file as per your environment.

-Alternatively, you may choose to keep the jar files in another directory and export that directory into class path before starting the connector.
+Alternatively, you may choose to keep the jar files in a directory of your choice and export that directory into class path before starting the connector.

 ## How to start connector in standalone mode?